duangsuse-valid-projects/Hachiko/README.md

 > NOTE: For the first time using GUI, you can spend more time learning hot keys

-Once `puzi.srt` is generated, you can use `python3 srt2mid.py puzi.srt` to transform it into MIDI file.
+Once `puzi.srt` is generated, you can use `python srt2mid.py puzi.srt` to transform it into MIDI file

+Btw, you can use pitches from extrenal tool (like [Synthesizer V](https://synthesizerv.com) editor) extracted by `python midnotes.py puzi.mid` instead of built-in approach